aphp/edsnlp/docs/concepts/pipeline.md

 ## Sharing a pipeline

-To share the pipeline and turn it into a pip installable package, you can use the `package` method, which will use or create a pyproject.toml file, fill it accordingly, and create a wheel file.
-At the moment, we only support the poetry package manager.
+To share the pipeline and turn it into a pip installable package, you can use the `package` method, which will use or create a PEP 621 pyproject.toml file, fill it accordingly, and create a wheel file.

 ```{ .python .no-check }
 nlp.package(